strengejacke/ggeffects/README.md

 to use with the **ggplot2**-package, however, there is also a `plot()`-method to easily create publication-ready figures.

+Adjusted predictions or estimated marginal means are always calculated on the *response* scale, which is the easiest and most intuitive scale to interpret the results.

 It is easy to start, you just need one function: `ggpredict()`, and two
 arguments: the model and the “focal terms”, i.e. the predictors that you are mainly interested in.
 Examples are shown below.